abira125/zobot/README.md

-# Chatbot for restaurant search
+# Zobot: Restaurant Chatbot

 ### Introduction

-In a coversation with the user, this bot gathers the kind of restaurant they are looking for, in terms of cuisine, budget and location.
-It then uses Zomato APIs to get the relevant restaurants and forwards it to the user's email
+This is a restaurant chatbot that helps the user to find a resturant of his/her liking based on their food preferences

+It engages the user in a conversation to understand the preferences based on following parameters:
+1) Cuisine
+2) Budget
+3) Location

+It passes on this information to [Zomato's](https://www.zomato.com/who-we-are) (one of the largest food aggregators) APIs to fetch the relevant restaurants.
+The top 5 restaurants are then served to the user through chat.
+The user can also ask the list to be sent through email.

+### Demo
+A short 6 minute demo can be found [here](https://www.youtube.com/watch?v=VAp8tO254Yc) highlighting the various flows and [Slack](https://slack.com/intl/en-in/)

 ### Installation